knative/docs/blog/releases/announcing-knative-v0-24-release.md

 #### 💫 New Features & Changes

 * Allow dropping capabilities from a container's security context ([#11344](https://github.com/knative/serving/pull/11344))
-* DomainMapping can now specify a TLS secret to be used as the HTTPS certificate ([#11250](https://github.com/knative/serving/pull/11250)
+* DomainMapping can now specify a TLS secret to be used as the HTTPS certificate ([#11250](https://github.com/knative/serving/pull/11250))
 * Provides a feature gate that, when enabled, allows adding capabilities from a container's security context ([#11410](https://github.com/knative/serving/pull/11410))
-* `defaultExternalScheme` can now be used to default routes to surface a URL scheme of your choice rather than the default "http". ([#11480](https://github.com/knative/serving/pull/11480))
+* `defaultExternalScheme` can now be used for default routes to surface a URL scheme of your choice rather than the default "http". ([#11480](https://github.com/knative/serving/pull/11480))
 * Optimized generated routes to minimize Envoy configuration size ([net-istio#632](https://github.com/knative-sandbox/net-istio/pull/632))
 * Rename Contour's ClusterRole and ClusterRoleBinding to differ from existing contour installation ([net-contour#500](https://github.com/knative-sandbox/net-contour/pull/500))
 * Add a new ConfigMap `config-kourier`, with the initial `enable-service-access-logging` setting ([net-kourier#523](https://github.com/knative-sandbox/net-kourier/pull/523))